 Fruit: Seed cones are wind pollinated and mature in August and September.
 Starting in October seed is dispersed by wind.
 Seeds are paired with elongated wings.
 Cone scales are not widely spread at dispersion and close during wet weather.
 Seed production begins around 15 to 20 years of age.
 Unlike White Spruce, seed cones occur every year.

 Habitat: Eastern Hemlock grows in cool moist acidic soil with partial shade.
 The species is very shade tolerant and actually requires shade for establishment.
 It is a dominant species but slow growing and long-lived with a shallow widespread root system that is susceptible to overthrow by wind.
 Trees as old as 800 years have been located.
-It regenerated by seed but only in areas not subject to deer browsing.
+The species will regenerate by seed but only in areas not subject to deer browsing.
 The main pest is the Asian Hemlock woolly adelgid, which can cause tree death after an infestation.

 Above: 1st photo - The hemlock Grove at Eloise Butler Wildflower Garden.
 For a summer view see the photo far below.
 2nd photo - Bark turns from smooth on young stems to a cinnamon brown with thick furrowed scaly ridges forming flat plates on older trunks.
 3rd photo - The needles have very short stalks and appear to be in two rows in a single plane and have 2 narrow white stomatal bands.